Shidraw/TezCazDB/README.md

 # TezCazDB
 PostGreSQL DB connexions & Back for Casino project on Tezos

-# TezCazContracts
-Smart Contracts for Casino games on Tezos

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This repo is the PostgreSQL part of the Tezos's Casino.